Early Years Inclusion Funding application form

 Early Years Inclusion Funding panel and submission dates

-It has been necessary to make changes to the ways we facilitate the monthly Early Years Inclusion Funding (EYIF) panels, due to restrictions put into place in response to the Covid-19 pandemic.
-These changes will remain in place until normal services can
+It has been necessary to make changes to the way we facilitate the monthly Early Years Inclusion Funding (EYIF) panels, due to restrictions put into place in response to the Covid-19 pandemic.
+These changes will remain in place until normal

 We recognise that it may not be possible to get an actual parental signature on the EYIF application form, but written or verbal consent should be obtained in the first instance and a record that this has been obtained should be documented in the parental